septentrio-gnss/mosaicHAT/README.md

 The second antenna is similar to first antenna except that ANT2 pad in mosaic is not internally ESD-protected and does not carry DC voltage by itself.
 Wherefore, both protection and DC biasing are needed.

 For ESD protection, TVS diode (SESD0402X1BN-0010-098) is used.
 TVS diode protects the module against sudden removal of the antenna.
-As any traces branching out of the RF line could cause undesired reflections, TVS should be placed exactly on top of the RF trace.
+As any stubs branching out of the RF line could cause undesired reflections, TVS diode should be placed exactly on top of the RF trace.

+Biasing inductors are used to supply the ANT2 with DC voltage from ANT1 trace.
+Two inductors, one for each RF line, are used to avoid stubs and provide single tracks for RF signals.
+The inductor value is best to be around 33 nH with self resonant frequency of 1.4 GHz.
+A 100 nF bypass capacitor has been placed between inductors to filter out any AC noice.